Life Shows & Pickled Punk Shows

 The showing of unborn babies in jars goes back to the earliest museums, including The Kunstkamera (or Kunstkammer; Russian: Кунсткамера) in Saint Petersburg Russia, established by Peter the Great and completed in 1727.

-From the 1930's, up until they were widely banned in the late-1960s and early-1970s, "pickled punk" shows were on nearly every carnival show in America.
+From the 1930's, up until they were sporadically banned in the late-1960s and early-1970s, "pickled punk" shows were on nearly every carnival show in America.
+In the 1950s, 60s and 70s these shows were linked to drug abuse, citing the connection between the damage drugs caused to unborn children and the supposed chromosome damage caused by drug usage.